Quantum Circuit Evolution on NISQ Devices: Notation and Background

-In general, evolutionary algorithms (EA) \cite{fogel1994introduction,freitas2009review} iteratively work with a \emph{population} of solution candidates, and optimization is carried out over a number of \emph{generations}.
+In general, evolutionary algorithms (EA) \cite{fogel1994introduction, freitas2009review} iteratively work with a \emph{population} of candidate solutions and optimization is carried out over a number of \emph{generations}.
 In each generation, $\mu$ candidates that constitute the \emph{parent} population produce an \emph{offspring} population of $\lambda$ candidates by means of crossover and mutation; these operations are specific to the problem domain at hand.
-In our application, candidates are quantum circuits, and mutations cause small changes to the circuit, such as addition or removal of a gate, or nudging of a gate's parameter.
-The newly obtained offspring candidates are evaluated with respect to the loss function and sorted into the parent population, replacing parents with higher loss value.
-This \emph{selection} step emulates natural selection in biology, where better adapted individuals survive.
-As the parent population is maintained during selection, the best individual that was ever observed since the first generation always survives.
+In our application, candidates are quantum circuits, and mutations cause small changes to the circuit, such as addition or removal of a gate or nudging of a gate's parameter.
+The newly obtained offspring candidates are evaluated with respect to the loss function and sorted into the parent population, replacing parents with higher loss values.
+This \emph{selection} step emulates natural selection in biology, where better-adapted individuals survive.
+The parent population is maintained during selection.
+Consequently, the best individual that was ever observed since the first generation always survives.
 This property is known as \emph{elitism} and ensures that the overall best loss value always monotonically decreases over time.
 The $\mu$ best candidates proceed to form the parent population of the next generation.
 If none of the offspring individuals yields an improvement, the original parent population carries over to the next generation unchanged.
-This EA scheme is known in literature as a $(\mu+\lambda)$ EA and is among the most representative and best-understood evolutionary optimization strategies \cite{jansen2006analysis,droste2002analysis}.
+This EA scheme is known in the literature as a $(\mu+\lambda)$ EA and is among the most representative and best-understood evolutionary strategies \cite{jansen2006analysis,droste2002analysis}.

-The classical Neuro-Evolution of Augmenting Topologies (NEAT) algorithm \cite{Stanley2002} adapts evolutionary algorithms for network structure and weight optimization.
-Evolution initially begins with a minimal structure to reduce the risk of evolving at an overly complex solution.
-Due to the competing identities \cite{Stanley2002} problem we choose to forego crossover.
-Our non-mating QNEAT algorithm evolves candidate solutions using a domain-specific mutation operator, which we describe in the upcoming section.
+The classical Neuro-Evolution of Augmenting Topologies (NEAT) algorithm \cite{Stanley2002} adapts evolutionary algorithms for learning the neural network structure jointly with weight optimization.
+Evolution initially begins with a minimal structure to reduce the risk of evolving an overly complex solution.
+Due to the competing conventions problem \cite{Stanley2002}, we choose to forego crossover.
+Our non-mating evolutionary algorithm evolves candidate solutions by a domain-specific mutation operator, which we describe in the upcoming section.